Education and organization are two keys to ensuring your business is financially healthy.

 Managing finances can be a challenge for any small business owner.
 Often, the reason your small business is successful is because of the skills you bring to making your product or providing your service.
 If you don't have a lot of experience with managing business finances, it can feel like a chore and you could be slipping into bad financial habits that could one day harm your business.

 The most important step for any business owner is to educate themselves.
-By understanding basic skills needed to run a small business – like doing simple accounting tasks, applying for a loan or drafting financial statements – business owners can create a stable financial future.
+By understanding the basic skills needed to run a small business – like doing simple accounting tasks, applying for a loan or drafting financial statements – business owners can create a stable financial future and avoid failure.
 In addition to education, staying organized is a major component of sound money management.

 "There is nothing more terrifying, costly or risky than showing up at your accountant's office at the end of the year with a shoebox of receipts and nine of your last 12 bank statements," said Ryan Watson, co-founder and principal of Upsourced Accounting.
 "It is impossible to overstate the importance and benefit of properly tracking your financial information throughout the year."